lavanet/lava/scripts/automation_scripts/ReadMe.md

 Read the results carefully to understand if any Rest API's were missing / more than necessary. take a look at the new grpc spec file that was created

+You can also uncomment the block of code at the bottom of the script that sets the grpc_server and spec_current_file_path variables to different values.
+This will allow you to switch between different gRPC servers and JSON files by simply commenting out the block of code that you are not using.

+Note that you will need to have the grpcurl command-line tool installed and available in your system's PATH in order to run the script. grpcurl is a command-line tool for interacting with gRPC servers.
+You can download it from the gRPC GitHub page: https://github.com/grpc/grpc

 # gRPC Scaffolder:

 Used for Scaffolding grpc interface.